-Reporting stage What to do Conduct awareness-raising activities.
-Lobby for legislation and other reforms to implement the treaty body's After the recommendations and engage in consultation with the government to participate in Treaty Body the implementation of recommendations.
-Publishes Its Monitor and document the implementation of the treaty body's recommendations.
-Concluding Submit interim shadow report assessing implementation of priority Observations recommendations.
+Reporting stage What to do After the Treaty Body Publishes Its Concluding Observations Conduct awareness-raising activities.
+Lobby for legislation and other reforms to implement the treaty body's recommendations and engage in consultation with the government to participate in the implementation of recommendations.
+Monitor and document the implementation of the treaty body's recommendations.
+Submit interim shadow report assessing implementation of priority recommendations.
 Inform treaty body immediately if the State Party engages in reprisals for participation in the review process.